 Here’s my story!

-There was the year I had 3 surgeries in one month, lost a child to ectopic pregnancy, and an elderly gentleman drove his pick-up truck into my tiny car.
-This was my second of three automobile accidents.
+One year, I underwent three surgeries in one month, experienced the loss of a child due to ectopic pregnancy, and was involved in another automobile accident when an elderly gentleman crashed into my tiny car – my second of three automobile accidents.

 I often dream of selling every earthly possession so I can travel the world making friends while eating croissants, curry, and other regional fare.